accordproject/techdocs/docs/cicero-specification.md

 1. Boolean Binding: sets a boolean property in the model based on the presence of text in the clause
 2. Binding: set a property in the model based on a value supplied in the clause

 Note that any types within the model may have an associated template grammar file.
-For example the Duration type may have a template grammar that captures the syntax for how to enter calendar durations in English or French etc. These dependent grammars are merged into the template grammar for the root type for the template (the type with the @AccordTemplate decorator).
+For example the Duration type may have a template grammar that captures the syntax for how to enter calendar durations in English or French etc. These dependent grammars are merged into the template grammar for the root type for the template (the asset that either extends `AccordClause` or `AccordContract`).
 The implementation of this support is currently in progress.
 Examples will be added when available.

-Terminology: a Template Grammar is a marked-up template that declares variables.
+> Terminology: a Template Grammar is a marked-up template that declares variables.
 Variables are bound to the Template Model.
 The Template Grammar and the Template Model are used to generate a parser for the template, allowing syntactically valid instances (clauses) to be created.

 ## Interfacing the Template with the Outside World
 Given the template grammar and the template model above we can now edit (parameterise) the template to create a clause (an instance of the template).